adrienZ/adrienzaganelli.com/content/blog/tech-gems-5.md

 ---

-### What will front-end developement look like when AI takes over ?
+### What will front-end development look like when AI takes over ?

 <RichLink href="https://frontendatscale.com/issues/18/" title="Welcome to the Future"></RichLink>